jaredgoldman/event-scraper/README.md

 ## Overview

-The Event Scraping Service is designed to scrape event data from various venues, process the events, and store them in a database.
+Event Scraper is designed to scrape event data from various venues, process the events, and store them in a database.
 This service uses Node.js, Prisma ORM, Puppeteer and Langchain to extract and normalize event information.
 The scraper is intended to be used for (jazzintoronto)[https://jazzintoronto.com] and currently but can be used for extracting events of any kind.
 Contributions are welcome to extend the functionality of the scraper.

 ## Installation